-The architectural characteristics of the detached garage do not embody distinctive features that represent a particularly good example of a period or style.
-The accessory structure was constructed as a garage and has been utilized as a garage ancillary to the existing single-family residential dwelling.
-The garage incorporates features such as a wood-siding exterior and a medium gable roof with composition shingles.
-The city has a wide variety of accessory structures that illustrate better examples of the period or style.
+The architectural characteristics of the detached accessory structure do not embody distinctive features that represent a particularly good example of a period or style.
+The accessory structure was constructed as a garage and a portion was later converted into a studio room with a restroom.
+The structure has been utilized as a garage ancillary to the existing single-family residential dwelling and as a studio room.
+The accessory structure incorporated simplistic features such as a corrugated metal shed roof and an exterior consisting of oriented strand board panels and horizontal wood siding.
+The city has a wide variety of accessory structures that illustrate better examples of the period or style within the historical district.
 The City's Historic Context Statement indicates that the bar of significance would be significantly higher for styles that are more common throughout the City; therefore, the structure which has limited unique architectural features would not be considered a particular good example or one of the best examples of this style within Redlands.